1delta-DAO/docs/lenders/metrics.md

 ## General Parameters

-All lenders define inone or another form the following parameters:
+All lenders define in one or another form the following parameters:

 <p align="center">
   <img src="../assets/formulas/definitions-lenders.svg" />